All positions are based in our Birmingham office. Most require travel within the State of Alabama.

-Alabama Possible-Alabama Poverty Project is currently looking for an intern that possesses filmmaking and oral history skills.
+Alabama Possible is currently looking for an intern that possesses filmmaking and oral history skills.
 We are seeking someone who can uniquely tell our story and develop media resources in commemoration of APP’s 20th anniversary in the fall of 2013.

 Successful candidates will have: